omnetpp/omnetpp/doc/src/userguide/qtenv.rst

 (Express mode can be so fast because such overhead is turned off while it's active.)

 The :guilabel:`Log Viewer` shows log related to one compound module and its subtree.
 It has two modes:
 :guilabel:`Messages` and :guilabel:`Log` mode, with :guilabel:`Messages` being the default.
 You can switch between the two modes using tool icons on the inspector's local toolbar.

 In :guilabel:`Messages` mode, the window displays messages sent between the (immediate) submodules of the inspected compound module, and messages sent out of or into the compound module.
 The embedded :guilabel:`Log Viewer` shows content related to the module inspected in the :guilabel:`Network Display` above it at any time.
 You can view details about any message in the :guilabel:`Object Inspector` by clicking on it, and access additional functions in its context menu.

+The :guilabel:`Log Viewer` offers useful tools like the :guilabel:`Set Sending Time as Reference`, which makes it possible to set a reference time, and display all other times as a delta compared to it.

 .. note::